lando/lamp/docs/install.md

 ---
 title: Installation
-description: How to install the Lando Lamp Plugin.
+description: How to install the Lando LAMP Plugin.
 ---

 # Installation